rohanyh101/go-aws-lambda-function/README.md

 2. **Build the Go executable for Linux**:

-   #### Make sure that the binary file name must be `bootstrap`, it's mandatory
+   #### Make sure that the binary must be named `bootstrap`, it's mandatory

     ```powershell
     GOOS=linux GOARCH=amd64 go build -o bootstrap
     ```

-    This generates an executable file named `main` which is the entry point for your Lambda function.
+    This generates an executable file named `bootstrap` entry point for your Lambda function.

 ## Deploy the Lambda Function